Jolomi2k9/RL_Game_AI/README.md

  ![alt text](https://github.com/Jolomi2k9/RL_Game_AI/blob/main/images/Software%20Structure.png "Project Structure")

+We create an interface that can relay information from the learning environment to the gym using wrappers, the reinforcement learning algorithms can then interact with the game using openAI gym

 ## Video game environments

 The interface we built for Vizdoom is based on [this](https://github.com/nicknochnack/DoomReinforcementLearning/blob/main/VizDoom-Basic-Tutorial.ipynb) implementation with modifications to suit our project.